partiallyordered/bases/README.md

 # It's probably better to have my-deployment default to connecting to redis on redis:6379, but for
 # the sake of demonstration here, we'll inject some environment variables.
 Here we use an RFC6902
 # JSON patch.
-Scroll to the table of contents here: https://tools.ietf.org/html/rfc6902 - there are
+For more information, scroll to the table of contents here:
-# a list of examples at the end of the table of contents, in Appendix A.
+# https://tools.ietf.org/html/rfc6902 - there are a list of examples at the end of the table of
+# contents, in Appendix A.
 #
 # Kustomize also supports strategic merge patches.
 See the documentation here:
 # https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/